mattoverby/admm-elastic/README.md

 [Jie Li](http://www-users.cs.umn.edu/~lixx4611/) and [Rahul Narain](http://rahul.narain.name/)
 University of Minnesota

-Materials from the TVCG paper will be added incrementally (samples/constraints/etc...)
+This paper is an extended journal submission of the [original SCA paper](http://www-users.cs.umn.edu/~over0219/pages/admmpd_abstract.html).
+The new content improves the handling of contraints, primarily for contact and collision.
+The full code is not up yet, but materials from the TVCG paper will be added incrementally (samples/constraints/etc...)

 If you'd like to see examples from our original SCA paper (that haven't been implemented in this repo yet), take a look at the [other github repository](https://github.com/mattoverby/admm-elastic-sca).